jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 to all saving throws against melee attacks while it fights in the Defensive stance.

 #### > OPTIONS:
-- Any model in the unit may replace its Ghostswords with a Ghostaxe and a Forceshield.
+- Any model in the unit may replace its Ghostswords with a Ghostaxe and a Forceshield (+5 pts).

 ---